openmeteo/enhydris/doc/general/install.rst

 [1] Enhydris runs on Python 2.6 and 2.7.
 It should also run on any later 2.x version.
 Enhydris does not run on Python 3.

-[2] Enhydris is known to run on PostgreSQL 8.4 and 9.1, and it should also run without problem on PostgreSQL 9.2.
+[2] Enhydris should run on all supported PostgreSQL versions.
 In order to avoid possible incompatibilities with psycopg2, it is better to use the version prepackaged by your operating system when running on GNU/Linux, and to use the latest PostgreSQL version when running on Windows.
-If there is a problem with your version of PostgreSQL, email us and we'll try to check if it is easy to fix.
+If there is a problem with your version of PostgreSQL, email us and we'll check if it is easy to fix.

 [3] Except for PostGIS, more libraries, namely geos and proj, are needed; however, you probably not need to worry about that, because in